 RESIDENTS OF HAM CLOSE

-Over the past twelve months we’ve worked with Richmond Council to do this in the following ways:
+Over the past twelve months we’ve done this in the following ways:

-On the 4th October 2017 we held an informative and practical session to address many of your questions and concerns and provide further details on the homeowner offer.
-We shared the following documents with attendees:
+In previous years, RHP have held informative and practical sessions to address many of your questions and concerns and provide further details on the homeowner offer.
+Back in October 2017, we shared the following documents with attendees: